St. Francis de Sales School (Toledo, Ohio): Campus

 The campus of St. Francis is located on twenty-five acres.
 The campus includes an eight-lane swimming pool, an eight-lane track, baseball field, football fields and a soccer field.
 In 2005, the school introduced a $14 million renovation/addition.
 In the renovation/addition, St. Francis built a new chapel, arts wing, fitness/weight room and new locker rooms.
 The school is located in a historic area of Toledo, on Bancroft Street, just one-half mile from the University of Toledo.

 In the fall of 2012, the Student Achievement Center was added to the school.
 The addition included 2,500 square feet of space for tutoring, a computer lab, and private meeting rooms for students.

 School body

 There are 600+ students.
 There are 56 faculty members, which results in a student-teacher ratio of 13:1.
 Six teachers have their Ph.D., and 28 have their master's degree.
 St. Francis draws students from all around Northwest Ohio and Southeast Michigan.
 Most of the students attended Catholic grade schools, although approximately 15-20% come from public schools.

 Admission and tuition

 Freshmen are accepted on the basis of a placement examination with regard to the recommendation of their grade school.
 Transfer students are accepted on an individual basis after consideration of their high school transcripts.
+Academic and need-based financial aid is readily available.

-Tuition and fees for 2019-2020 vary based on student's grade; $10,500 for grades 7-8 and $13,000 for grades 9–12, with an added $250 fee for grade 12.
+Tuition and fees for 2024-25 vary based on student's grade; $12,450 for grades 7-8 and $15,500 for grades 9–12, with an added $350 fee for grade 12.